 My basic rule : If I see more than 5 beetles, I put several beetle traps in my hive.
 Beekeepers who live in areas with high beetle numbers, keep traps in all season.

 When the beetle population grows too big, the colony is in danger.
 Does the honey bee colony have a lot of space and too few bees to patrol it?
 This is a very bad situation for the bees.

-Sometimes, adult beetles hide their eggs.
+When beetle populations grow, the problem of adult beetles hiding their eggs becomes worse.
 They will punch a hole in capped brood cells.
 Eggs are laid inside the brood cell.
 Beetle larva develop while feeding on the baby bee.

-Why Are Small Hive Beetles Not A Major Problem in Africa ?
+Why Small Hive Beetles are not A Problem in Africa ?

 How Do I Know If I Have Small Hive Beetles?

 The most common method of detecting beetles is actually seeing them.
 Beetles don’t like sunlight and will run when exposed to light.

 When you remove your inner cover, look quickly on the bottom of it.
 Have a hive tool ready to squish any beetle that you see.